marianodatrani/cubix_data_engineer_capstone/README.md

 ## How to Install Dependencies

 Dependencies and package versions are managed locally using Poetry and defined in `pyproject.toml`.\
+Install all dependencies in the virtual environment created by Poetry by running `poetry add` with the name of the package.

+## How to Build this Package

-Install all dependencies in the virtual environment created by Poetry by running `poetry add`, and build the Databricks package using `poetry build`, which generates a versioned wheel file for deployment.
+Increment package version with `poetry version patch` and build the Databricks package using `poetry build -f wheel`, which generates a versioned wheel file for deployment.

 ## How to Run Tests